Marvelous Thinkers Welcome

 We're going on a bear hunt!!!!
 Wait, NO!
 A letter hunt! :) Students hid tiny tiny letters in this jar of beans and rescued them from bean land!!!
 I don't know who had more fun, them or us!
 Try this with rice, couscous, any sort of mixing material that can hide well!
 You could also put inside a water bottle or mason jar and have students hake it around to try and find the letters.
 After each letter was rescued, we reviewed it's name and sound and recorded it on our letter hunt sheet.
 Try this during centers!

 Kelly OBranovic has spent years in first grade teaching kids to read!
 It's one of her favorite things to do!
+Now she works as a reading specialist at AES!
+She is a lover of books, all ages, all kinds.
+They're a work of art!

 For quite some time now, Sara Reveal has been teaching at Aspen Elementary School--and loves it!
 She has taught first and second grades in the past, and now enjoys teaching literacy.
 While being passionate about helping children find their love of learning, Sara is especially determined to help students cultivate a feeling of joy and wonder when reading.